 Kanhiya Lal Durga Prasad’s Parantha shop

 I am sure your mouth must be watering, so the next time you are around the area, do give your taste buds a one of its kind culinary experience.

 Shopping and the bazars of Chandni Chowk

 The entire market of Chandni chowk has been divided into smaller bazars that are famous for a particular category.
-And in that bazar you would find a huge number of shops selling the same kinds of goods.

 The most famous ones are –